Living a Healthy Lifestyle

 Need to vent anger or frustration?
 Dance, do jumping jacks, take a walk, jump rope.
 Need to be uplifted?
 Call a friend, say a prayer, do something nice for someone else, pamper yourself.

 Of course, these are all temporary fixes.
 Long-term health means looking below the surface and dealing with the causes of your emotions.
 This could include learning to discuss problems, resolve issues, forgive and be forgiven.
 Emotions are complex responses to our thoughts and beliefs.
-If you are chronically experiencing anger, depression, or feelings of worthlessness, it’s time to seek professional counseling.
+If you are chronically experiencing anger, depression, or feelings of worthlessness, it’s might be time to seek professional counseling.
+If you are open to online therapy, give Brightside Therapy a try.
+You can save $100.00 off Brightside's evidence-based therapy for your 1st month.